mnot/I-D/web-proxy-desc/draft.md

 user.
 User agents SHOULD also make this information available to the end user whenever the WPD is in use.

-The remainder of this section defines the content of these members.
+The remainder of this section defines the content of the WPD object members.
 Unrecognized members SHOULD be ignored.

 ## name